malek-annabi/private-cloud-manager/docs/PROJECT_WRITEUP.md

 5. SSH can be opened directly from the dashboard.
 6. If a VM is powered off, the SSH workspace can start it, wait for SSH readiness, and then open a terminal tab automatically.
 7. OpenClaw can call the same operational backend through named tools.
+8. Interactive SSH logins refresh OS version and reboot-needed state so the inventory stays closer to reality.

 ## Notable Features